-Also submit a complaint to the Federal Trade Commission, the agency that oversees credit reporting agencies, along with a copy of the letter you sent to the credit reporting agency.
+Also submit a complaint to the Consumer Financial Protection Bureau (CFPB), the primary agency that oversees credit reporting agencies, along with a copy of the letter you sent to the credit reporting agency.
 Be sure to fill out a formal complaint.
-If you just send a copy of your letter to the credit reporting agency, the FTC is likely to view it as informational only, and is less likely to take action.
+If you just send a copy of your letter to the credit reporting agency, the CFPB is likely to view it as informational only, and is less likely to take action.

 To learn more about disputing errors on your report, see our Cleaning Up Your Credit Report topic area.